plone/volto/docs/source/contributing/developing-core.md

 ## Development requirements

-To set up a Volto core development environment, you need Node.js installed in your system.
+To set up a Volto core development environment, you need to install Node.js in your system.
 Then, set up the package manager pnpm.

 We recommend that you install Node.js using nvm.